learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 For example, you might have applications _app1_, _app2_, and _app3_, and maintain each of them in a development environment (_dev_), a testing environment (_test_), and a production environment (_prod_).

-This results in a "matrix" of applications and environemts, as shown in the following:
+This results in a "matrix" of applications and environments, as shown in the following:

 ![Applications and environments](assets/apps-and-envs.svg)

-Each component in this matrix is a stnadalone workload that can be deployed independently from the others.
+Each component in this matrix is a standalone workload that can be deployed independently from the others.

 If you use Kubernetes, this immediately leads to a host of questions: